Alex Lasry: Sports and business career

+Senate campaign

-During his US Senate campaign, he has touted his work championing union jobs and a $15 minimum wage with the Bucks which was a requirement in the arena funding deal.
-Reports also show that specifics of the deal the Bucks agreed to for public financing said they did not have to institute a universal $15 minimum wage until 2023.
+Lasry was a Democratic candidate in the 2022 United States Senate election in Wisconsin.
+During his campaign, he touted his work championing union jobs and a $15 minimum wage with the Bucks, which was a requirement in the arena funding deal.
+Reports showed that specifics of the deal the Bucks agreed to for public financing said they did not have to institute a universal $15 minimum wage until 2023.
 As such, the team was still hiring non-union labor at a rate of $12.50 to $14/hr depending on experience levels for many years and Deer District workers were only earning $10 an hour as of May 2019.
 The team has said they had agreed to speed up the deal and started paying a $15 minimum wage in 2020.

+FIFA World Cup 2026

+In February 2025, Lasry was appointed chief executive officer of the FIFA World Cup 2026 New York New Jersey Host Committee.
+In this role, he oversees fundraising, planning and coordination for hosting FIFA World Cup 2026 matches in New York and New Jersey.